cylc/cylc-admin/docs/proposal-spawn-on-d.md

 depends on its success.

-So we should treat success and failure differently in the following sense: an unhandled failed task is kept in the pool as "unfinished", but a unhandled succeeded task is considered to have finished successfully and can be removed.
+So we should treat success and failure differently in the following sense: an unhandled failed task is kept in the pool as "unfinished", but an unhandled succeeded task is considered to have finished successfully and can be removed.

 ## UI Issues